tracyqi/GCD/Codebook.md

 * **Activity**: six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * **Subject**: An unique identifier that refers to a group of 30 volunteers within an age bracket of 19-48 years |

+Other columns covers mean and std for below signals:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.

 Transformation Performed
 ===========================
+'run_analysis.R' performs below workflows to clean data/headers and summarize the data to output:

 * 1. Merges the training and the test sets to create one data set.
 * 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 * 3. Uses descriptive activity names to name the activities in the data set